thwe/apigee-drupal/README.md

   `phing -f build.xml -Dbuild.type=internal`

   This build requires access to our in-house Drupal-Settings repo.
 Only Apigee employees and contractors should have access to this so don't worry if you don't.
 This will get you the drupal-settings folder and then copy them to the correct place.

+  _NOTE_: The Phing build completely removes the core "PHP Filter" and "Update" modules from Drupal.
+This is intended behavior.
+They will not be on any server you deploy to.
+Putting PHP in a node is a security risk and should not be a part of your development pattern.
+All updates will be done by our scripts and automated.

 1. Permissions